syncfusion-content/wpf-docs/wpf/SfDataGrid/Record-Template-View.md

 ## Keyboard Navigation support for DetailsViewTemplate

 In SfDataGrid, by Default, you can navigate from parent row to DetailsViewTemplate and vice versa using Tab key.
-You can also restrict tab key navigation from parent to DetailsViewTemplate by setting [TemplateViewDefinition.TemplateNavigationMode](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~TemplateNavigationMode.html) to `ExcludeTemplateRow`.
+You can also restrict tab key navigation from parent to DetailsViewTemplate by setting [TemplateViewDefinition.TemplateNavigationMode](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~TemplateNavigationMode.html) property value to `ExcludeTemplateRow`.

 {% tabs %}
 {% highlight xaml %}